-It is well known that the airline industry is dominated by major carriers such as British Airways, Aer Lingus, and Emirates who have become market leaders through strategic marketing.
+It is well known that the airline industry is dominated by major carriers such as British Airways, Aer Lingus, and Emirates, who have become market leaders through strategic marketing.
 The airline industry is also known for its many mergers, acquisitions, and consolidations.
-The airline industry is no different from other industries as it has evolved into one that only makes space for companies in the market place who are either, major players; such as the names mentioned, or smaller “niche” participants such as Ryan Air and Easy Jet.
-In the airline industry two speciality segments have developed which have been exploited by new entrants to the industry.
+The airline industry is no different from other industries.
+It has evolved into one that only makes space for companies in the marketplace who are either major players, such as the names mentioned, or smaller “niche” participants such as Ryan Air Easy Jet.
+In the airline industry, two specialty segments have developed which have been exploited by new entrants to the industry.
 The niches have been divided into price and route.
-For example, Ryan Air is an airline that focuses on the route niche with providing services to various European destinations.
-Easy Jet, on the other hand, has focused on providing cheaper prices for flights.
-The current market is segmented to develop a cross between both niches in which airlines provide more convenient and less costly service between two heavily travelled destinations.
+For example, Ryan Air is an airline that focuses on the route niche by providing services to various European destinations.
+Easy Jet, on the other hand, has focused on providing lower prices for flights.
+The current market is segmented to develop a cross between both niches in which airlines provide more convenient and less costly service between two heavily traveled destinations.

-Low fares have become an expectation from consumers due the extent of de-regulation of airlines and focus on price positioning is no longer the only concept an airline needs to build on.
+Low fares have become an expectation from consumers due to the extent of airlines’ de-regulation, and focus on price positioning is no longer the only concept an airline needs to build on.
 The market segment opportunities for an emerging airline such as B Airline include a combination of service mix, price, route selection and has to decide on a service mix and price in conjunction with this as this decision will impact customer preferences.
-Speciality carriers are categorised as either “short-haul” or “long-haul”.
-B Airline needs to primarily focus on European holiday destinations and therefore should exempt from servicing long-haul routes due to major carriers being a threat and concentrate on short-haul market segment which is more suited for B Airlines as there is a small gap in the market in England.
+Specialty carriers are categorised as either “short-haul” or “long-haul”.
+B Airlines needs to primarily focus on European holiday destinations and therefore should be exempt from servicing long-haul routes due to major carriers being a threat and concentrating on a short-haul market segment that is more suited for B Airlines a small gap in the market in England.

 Short-haul carriers usually operate efficiently out of a single hub.
 This allows them to develop a consolidation of services and economies at a more down-sized scale.
-Correspondingly, the revenues that are available from short-hauls are more relatively higher than long-hauls based on per-passenger-mile.
-Short-haul revenues are concurrently high enough to develop an extensive business that is able to reach in the hundred million pound multiple ranges.
+Correspondingly, the revenues that are available from short-hauls are more relatively higher than long-hauls based on the per-passenger mile.
+Short-haul revenues are high enough to develop an extensive business that can reach in the hundred million pound multiple ranges.

-The SWOT analysis model enables to determine how B Airline compares to its peers and competitors.
-For this particular competitor analysis the following information is focused on:
+The SWOT analysis model enables us to determine how B Airline compares to its peers and competitors.
+For this particular competitor analysis, the following information is focused on:

 The following are indirect competitors in terms of providing cheap rates for European holidays which includes the fares of flights and hotels:

-Each of the competitors along with their products, brand attributes, and related marketing concepts are described in Figure 6 (See Appendix F).
-The competitor map highlights the method in which the airline product is bought from consumers.
-Each of the B Airline’s direct and indirect competitors have unique product items which separate them from the rest of the competition.
+Each of the competitors and their products, brand attributes, and related marketing concepts are described in Figure 6 (See Appendix F).
+The competitor map highlights the method by which the airline product is bought from consumers.
+Each of the B Airline’s direct and indirect competitors has unique product items that separate them from the competition.
 For example, Easy Jet is known for its cheap domestic and international flights.
-The airline focuses on filling its seats and also provides discount rates to travellers that book at least three months in advance.
-Easy Jet has also invested in technology by developing a website that gives consumers excess to information for holiday adventures and recommends cheap hotels and rental cars in advance booking.
+The airline focuses on filling its seats and provides discount rates to travelers that book for at least three months.
+Easy Jet has also invested in technology by developing a website that gives consumers excess information for holiday adventures and recommends cheap hotels and rental cars in the booking.